- About Breast Cancer

 What?
 Pink Tie Guys pledge to make a difference by wearing their signature pink Komen tie and sparking conversations about breast health, breast cancer disparities and the power to affect change.

 Where?
-The Pink Tie Guys live and work within the Arkansas Affiliate Service area: 68 of the 75 counties in Arkansas, excluding the extreme Northwest part of the state.
+The Pink Tie Guys live and work within the Arkansas Affiliate Service area: 68 of the 75 counties in Arkansas.

 How?
 Each Pink Tie Guy is asked to make the following commitment: